Borneo Blowpipe Run

 - Take a photo when you’re at the starting point with the time stamp on your photo and post your updates (with pictures along the routes) at the comment box of the post you created.

 - Once you completed the ride, take a photo again at the endpoint with the time stamp and post your update at the comment box of the post you created.

 Below is the route from Kuching to Kota Kinabalu and vice versa with details such as refuel points etc. The map also consists of detour option to bypass route to avoid heavy traffic in main cities.
 Click on the Google map below which was created by Azrul Azmil Perali .

 To complete a BPR, you’ll go through Brunei and you will need to pass 9 checkpoints in total which requires to stamp your passport and scan QR code (Only at Brunei side).
 This is because Brunei is separated into two parts by the Sarawak district of Limbang.
 (The locals call the separation as Brunei Besar and Brunei Kecil).
 Read more here on the detailed steps on how you can cross in and out of Brunei which was based on my Borneo solo ride.

 How Can I Get BlowPipe Run Patch?

 The patch will be given by BPR committee member to every graduate who completed the run.
-Please note the Gold patch era will come to an end and replaced by the silver patch once the Temburong Bridge opens to the public.
+Please note the Gold patch era will come to an end and replaced by the silver patch once the Sultan of Brunei declares Temburong Bridge is officially open.
 More details here.